liamsmith3194/personal-best-pt/README.md

     -   #### Colour Scheme
         -   A minimal but clean colour scheme used with just two main colours being black and white.
     -   #### Typography
-        -   The striking Bebas Neue typeface works really well with conserative Montserrat; used for the main body of the website.
+        -   The striking Bebas Neue typeface works really well with conservative Montserrat; used for the main body of the website.
 The difference in style creates a clean modern look and feel.
 Both typefaces have a fallback of sans-serif incase of any import issues.
     -   #### Imagery
         -   The first thing you see is the background hero image and horizontal tag line, designed to stun the vistor's attention and draw them in to see what is on offer.
-        - The use of opacity and imagery increases the clean and consise theme of the website but still informing the user of the options available.
+        - The use of opacity and imagery increases the clean and concise theme of the website but still informing the user of the options available.

 -   ### Wireframes